hjhan/kline/Readme.md

         }
         return groupedTicks;
     }
 ```

+# Flink
-# Alternative try use Flink to process the data in realtime
+* Alternative try use Flink to process the data in realtime